 If the Company calls the public NioCorp Assumed Warrants for redemption as described above, the Company will have the option to require any holder that wishes to exercise its public NioCorp Assumed Warrant to do so on a "cashless basis."
 In determining whether to require all holders to exercise their public NioCorp Assumed Warrants on a "cashless basis," the Company will consider, among other factors, its cash position, the number of NioCorp Assumed Warrants that are outstanding and the dilutive effect on the Company's shareholders of issuing the maximum number of Common Shares issuable upon the exercise of the NioCorp Assumed Warrants.
 If the Company takes advantage of this option, all holders of public NioCorp Assumed Warrants would pay the exercise price by surrendering their NioCorp Assumed Warrants for that number of Common Shares equal to the quotient obtained by dividing (x) the product of the number of Common Shares underlying the public NioCorp Assumed Warrants, multiplied by the difference between the exercise price of the NioCorp Assumed Warrants and the "fair market value" (defined below) by (y) the fair market value.
 The "fair market value" shall mean the average reported last sale price of the Common Shares for the 10 trading days ending on the third trading day prior to the date on which the notice of redemption is sent to the holders of public NioCorp Assumed Warrants.
-If the Company takes advantage of this option, the notice of redemption will contain the information necessary to calculate the number of Common Shares to be received upon exercise of the NioCorp Assumed Warrants, including the "fair market value" in such case.
+If the Company takes advantage of this option, the notice of redemption on Shares to be received upon exercise of the NioCorp Assumed Warrants, including the "fair market value" in such case.
 Requiring a cashless exercise in this manner will reduce the number of Common Shares to be issued and thereby lessen the dilutive effect of a redemption of the public NioCorp Assumed Warrants.
-If the Company calls the public NioCorp Assumed Warrants for redemption and does not take advantage of this option, the Sponsor, its members, and their respective affiliates and other
+If the Company cashless to be issued and thereby lessen the dilutive effect of a redemption of the public NioCorp Assumed Warrants.
+If the Company cashless to be issued and thereby lessen the dilutive effect of a redemption of the public NioCorp Assumed